Wintryx/work-sample/docs/authentication-strategy.md

 - **`data-access/`**: Contains the `AuthService` (logic), `AuthInterceptor` (JWT injection), `AuthModels` (contracts), and `AuthProviders` (DI Hub).
 - **`guards/`**: Logic for route protection.
 We use functional guards (`authGuard`, `publicGuard`) for better tree-shaking and simplicity.
+  - Guards read AuthService state in the browser and rely on the SSR auth cookie on the server to prevent protected SSR rendering.
 - **`AuthFacade`**: The public interface for the rest of the application.
 It orchestrates navigation and exposes state via read-only **Angular Signals**.

 ## 3. The "Isomorphic Auth" Challenge (SSR)